indrekots/aws-workshop/README.md

 Rules are evaluated in the *rule #* order.

 ### 6.1 DMZ subnet NACL rules

+> [!NOTE]
+> In networking, a DMZ, or Demilitarized Zone, refers to a segmented part of a network that is isolated and positioned between an organization's internal network (often referred to as the "trusted network") and an external network, typically the internet.
+> The purpose of a DMZ is to provide an additional layer of security by placing certain servers and services that require external access in a neutral zone with restricted connectivity.

 Edit inbound/outbound rules for the `dmz` NACL.
 The use cases we want to support are: